rayshade/YouTrackRestApi/README.md

         //Now get some issue by its id: final Issue issue = project.issues.item("DOC-3200");

-/*
-        When you're working with a live issue instance, it always performs actual operations like reading or writing, which isn't always quite OK, so we're creating a snapshot, a copy of issue that doesn't do that.
+        //When you're working with a live issue instance, it always performs actual operations like
+        //reading or writing, which isn't always quite OK, so we're creating a snapshot, a copy of issue that
+        //doesn't do that.
 It's useful when you only need to output issue fields like here.
-*/

         final Issue snapShot = issue.createSnapshot();

         System.out.println("Assignee: " + snapShot.getAssignee().getFullName());